On the complexity of local search in unconstrained quadratic binary optimization: Abstract

 \section{Abstract}

-We show by construction that the procedure of local search for the problem of finding a local optimum of a quadratic pseudo-boolean function takes exponential time in the worst case, regardless of the neighbor selection and tie-breaking rules.
+We consider the problem of finding a local minimum of a binary quadratic function, and show by an elementary construction that every descending local search algorithm takes exponential time in the worst case.